A Teacher's Guide to Distance Learning

 Distance learning applications in higher education and industry are growing at a rapid pace.
 It is now possible to obtain a college degree without physically attending a traditional class.
 Likewise, numerous companies are using distance learning technologies to distribute training courses to employees on a worldwide basis.

-- Instruction for Homebound Students
+- Instruction for Homeschooled Students

 - Virtual High Schools